Rhaphiolepis: Cultivation and uses

 The best known species is Rhaphiolepis indica (Indian hawthorn) from southern China, grown for its decorative pink flowers, and popular in bonsai culture.
 Rhaphiolepis umbellata (Yeddo hawthorn) from Japan and Korea has blunter leaves and white flowers.
 It is the hardiest species, tolerating temperatures down to about -15 C.

 The fruit of some varieties is edible when cooked, and can be used to make jam, but some ornamental varieties bear fruit that is of no culinary value.

 Indian Hawthorn is a mainstay horticultural specimen in southern United States.
 It is often found in commercial as well as in private landscapes.
 Often it is trimmed into small compact hedges or balls for foundation plants.
 It has been successfully pruned into a standard form as well as small dwarf-like trees up to 15 ft in height.

 The use of Rhaphiolepis in landscapes in humid regions is limited by the susceptibility of many of its species and hybrids to a disfiguring leaf spot disease caused by fungi in the genus Entomosporium.

 Species

-45 species are currently recognized, according to Plants of the World Online.
-These include species formerly classed as Eriobotrya.
+12 species are currently recognized, according to Plants of the World Online.